facebookresearch/Mephisto/data_model/README.md

 This class represents an individual - namely a person.
 It maintains components of ongoing identity for a user.
 ### Agent
 This class encompasses a worker as they are working on an individual assignment.
 It maintains details for the current task at hand such as start and end time, connection status, etc.
+## Extensions
+Specific implementations can be made to extend the